DMOJ/docs/docs/site/ssl_content_proxy.md

 ```

 - Camo will listen on `<port>`.
 - `<key>` is the HMAC secret key used for digests.
 Set it to anything you want.
+This is used for cache-busting purposes, so it does not need to be secure.

-# Configuring DMOJ to use Camo
+## Configuring DMOJ to use Camo
 To enable the use of Camo in the DMOJ site, you need to specify a couple of variables in your `local_settings.py`.

 ```python